-- Offer 1 Reserved Weekly Train: One weekly single crossing by passengers trains in the annual working timetable, on the same days in the same train paths reserved for all weeks in the period of the working timetable (or all remaining weeks if reserved during the working timetable). - Offer 2: Reserved Individual Train: One or more single crossings by passenger trains in one or more individual single train paths reserved in the annual working timetable, or reserved during the working timetable. - Offer 3: Ad hoc Individual Train: One or more single crossings by passenger trains in one or more individual single train paths reserved during the working timetable, and planned less than a week in advance following an ad hoc request. - Offer 4: Empty Passenger Rolling Stock Movement: One or more single non-commercial crossings by empty passenger trains, unreserved in the annual working timetable, planned no sooner than one week in advance, and operated on stand-by.
+- Offer 1 Reserved Weekly Train: One weekly single crossing by passengers trains in the annual working timetable, on the same days in the same train paths reserved for all weeks in the period of the working timetable (or all remaining weeks if reserved during the timetable period). - Offer 2: Reserved Individual Train: One or more single crossings by passenger trains in one or more individual single train paths reserved in the annual working timetable, or reserved in advance during the timetable period. - Offer 3: Ad hoc Individual Train: One or more single crossings by passenger trains in one or more individual single train paths unreserved during the working timetable, and planned less than a week in advance following an ad hoc request. - Offer 4: Empty Passenger Rolling Stock Movement: One or more single non-commercial crossings by empty passenger trains, unreserved in the annual working timetable, planned no sooner than one week in advance, and operated on stand-by.